ReEntry/DesignPhase/ProjectPlan/ProjectPlan.md

 # Timeline and Milestones

-## Approximately 3 month Design Phase
+## Tentatively Expected to be Approximately 3 Month Design Phase

-Early March 2014 – Early May 2014
+March 2014 – May 2014

 ## Milestone: End-Phase Deliverables: